 Here’s what you’ll need to make a fun paper crown for your kids to play with:

-- Construction paper (we used yellow and orange because they’re our children’s favourite colours) or regular printer paper
+- Construction paper (we used yellow and orange because they’re our children’s favourite colours—just make sure you use construction paper rather than regular printer paper if you want the template to be the right size!)

 - Clear adhesive tape